For a roundup of posts under the mediums tag, click here!

 As I observed there, alongside the more literate manifestations of religious practice in China, mediums also play an important role in local society.
 The gender ratio varies by region, but in many areas female mediums dominate, serving not only as healers but as protagonists in religious life.
 For them in particular, becoming a medium gives them a social status that is otherwise unavailable.
 Their tutelary deities may be either male or female.

-Their abilities often stem from traumatic domestic and psychosocial crises—which the Maoist era provided in plenty.
+Mediums often acquire their power as a result of traumatic domestic and psychosocial crises—which the Maoist era provided in plenty.
 Mediums we met came from a wide age-range: some began their careers under the commune system, others since the 1980s’ reforms.

 Perhaps the most detailed research on spirit mediums in China comes from Xiao Mei 萧梅, with her study of me-mot mediums of the Zhuang people in Guangxi in southwest China—including a diary of one medium’s busy healing schedule over a month (a fruitful way of studying the lives of local ritual performers—cf. the diaries of household Daoists Li Manshan and his son Li Bin).

 In this region, as Xiao Mei explains,